MaksimDzhangirov/backendBankExample/docs/part47-eng.md

 }
 ```

+Next, we must add more details about those invalid parameters to the
-To do that, we simply call `statusInvalid.WithDetails()` function, and pass
+`statusInvalid` object.
+To do that, we simply call
-in the `badRequest` object as input arguments.
-This function will return
+`statusInvalid.WithDetails()` function, and pass in the `badRequest` object
+as input arguments.
+This function will return a new `status` object with
-a new `status` object with more details, and an error.
-If error is not nil,
+more details, and an error.
+If error is not `nil`, it means that there's
-it means that there's something wrong with the `badRequest` details.
-If
+something wrong with the `badRequest` details.
+If it's the case, we can
-it's the case, we can just ignore it, and return the original
+just ignore it, and return the original `statusInvalid.Err()` without
-`statusInvalid.Err()` without details.
-Of course, the `CreateUserResponse`
+details.
+Of course, the `CreateUserResponse` object should be `nil` in
-object should be `nil` in this case.
-Otherwise, we can return the
+this case.
+Otherwise, we can return the `statusDetails.Err()` with all
-`statusDetails.Err()` with all the details about the invalid fields.
-I know
+the details about the invalid fields.
+I know this looks quite complicated
-this looks quite complicated for error handling, but trust me, it's
+for error handling, but trust me, it's totally worth it!
+You will understand
-totally worth it!
-You will understand when you see the result later.
+when you see the result later.

 ```go
 func (server *Server) CreateUser(ctx context.Context, req *pb.CreateUserRequest) (*pb.CreateUserResponse, error) {